Overview

 Tools for Image Creation

-Instructors at UW–Eau Claire have access to Adobe Express, which offers templates and simple design tools for creating banners and other graphics.
+Instructors at UW–Eau Claire have access to Adobe Express, which offers templates and simple design tools for creating course images.
 Other AI tools may be used when copyright, accessibility, and quality standards are met.

 - Adobe Express: How to Access.